• Skip to main content

 Showing the Reader a loaded

-As a reader see a loaded gun hidden in a glove or drawer, he begins to anticipate events that will involve the use of a gun.
+As a reader sees a loaded gun hidden in a glove or drawer, he begins to anticipate events that will involve using a gun.

 Apprehension of character

 The apprehension of character can also be used to foreshadow.
 This can involve gestures, facial expressions, words.
-Here the reader is expecting to find out what will result from such gestures or expressions.
+Here the reader is expecting to discover what will result from such gestures or expressions.

 Use of Narration to Foreshadow